derickr/derickrethans-articles/202606091130-the-other-side-of-the-firehose.rst

 functionality, where its parser would not handle empty or large command packets correctly.

-The second set of reports were shared with me in a private gist, as part of the PHP Foundation's `Ecosystem Security Team
+The second set of reports were shared with me in a private gist by Volker, as part of the PHP Foundation's `Ecosystem Security Team
 <https://thephp.foundation/blog/2026/05/18/announcing-ecosystem-security-team/>`_.

 The first one was a duplicate of `bug #2421 <https://bugs.xdebug.org/2421>`_.